scripthaus-dev/scripthaus/README.md

 ScriptHaus allows you to organize your bash one-liners and small Python and JavaScript scripts into Markdown "playbooks" (playbooks must have the extension ".md").

-For safety, ScriptHaus uses a path ($SCRIPTHAUS\_PATH) to find playbooks.
-The current directory "." is not in the default path, so either add "." to your SCRIPTHAUS_PATH or explicitly reference playbooks in the current directory with "./playbook.md".

 Scripts are contained within playbooks.
 A script begins with a level 4 header with the name of the command in backticks.
 Then add a code fence with the text of your script.
 The code fence should have its language set to an allowed scripthaus type
 (sh, bash, python, python2, python3, js, or node) with the **extra tag** "scripthaus" after the language.
 Any additional markdown between the